 Reasons Why Children Do Not Listen

 One of the biggest complaints parents have about children's behavior is their lack of listening skills.
 For many children, this is actually a learned behavior.
-In several cases the parents have unknowingly set the stage for this undesirable behavior.
+In several cases, the parents have unknowingly set the stage for this undesirable behavior.

 Parent behaviors and reactions are a big part of the reason why children don't listen.
-Many parent grew up knowing better than to defy a parent or an authority figure.
+Many parents grew up knowing better than to defy a parent or an authority figure.
 In most cases, when parents today were children they knew that not listening and doing as they were told would more often than not involve a spanking and being grounded or having certain privileges revoked.
-This is due to the fact that society then was more on an authoritarian or dictatorship parenting style where children were often see and not heard.
+This is due to the fact that society then was more on an authoritarian or dictatorship parenting style where children were often seen and not heard.

 However, society has changed since then.
 In most cases, due to the rise in child abuse cases, spanking is just not acceptable today.
-Also, in today's society, both parents tend work outside the home and are much busier than parents of the past.
-This shouldn't be an excuse but it is mere to point out how the family and social dynamics have changed from the past.
+Also, in today's society, both parents tend to work outside the home and are much busier than parents of the past.
+This shouldn't be an excuse but it is merely to point out how the family and social dynamics have changed from the past.